-Dirk Hebel was Principal Investigator at the Future Cities Laboratory (FCL), which was established in 2010 by the Swiss Federal Institute of Technology (ETH Zurich) and Singapore’s National Research Foundation.
+He is also Principal Investigator at the Future Cities Laboratory (2012–), which was established in 2010 by the Swiss Federal Institute of Technology (ETH Zurich) and Singapore’s National Research Foundation.

 He was Assistant Professor of Architecture & Construction and Director of the Master of Advanced Studies Program in Urban Design at the ETH Zurich (2012-17) and founding Scientific Director of the Ethiopian Institute of Architecture Building Construction & City Development (EiABC) in Addis Ababa, Ethiopia (2009-12).
 He was Visiting Critic, Cornell University (2017), Guest Lecturer, Princeton University (2017), Guest Professor, Syracuse University (2008) and Visiting Lecturer, American University of Sharjah (2005 & 2006).

-Dirk Hebel initiated an exchange program for both faculty and students between the Addis Ababa University (AAU) and the ETH Zurich, together with Franz Oswald and Marc Angélil.
+Dirk E Hebel initiated an exchange program for both faculty and students between the Addis Ababa University (AAU) and the ETH Zurich, together with Franz Oswald and Marc Angélil.
 They organized study visits to Ethiopia, taking students to Lalibela, Gondar, Axum, Harer, Dire Dawa and Addis Ababa, and conducted workshops with different stakeholders in the field of the building industry including policy decision-making parties.

-He was a participant in the 2nd LafargeHolcim Roundtable “Re-materializing construction”, held in Einsiedeln, Switzerland (2015) and the 3rd Roundtable held at the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2018).
+He was a participant in the 2nd LafargeHolcim Roundtable “Re-materializing Construction”, held in Einsiedeln, Switzerland (2015) and the 3rd Roundtable held at the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2018).
 He was a workshop moderator for Changing paradigms: Materials for a world not yet built at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.